-This command defines the access lists to be used when finding out if a packet or a route complies with the entry.
+This command determines the access lists that must be used to find out if a packet or a route complies with the entry.

 In Policy Routing, the packet is checked against the configured access lists.

 In route Redistribution, when route filtering is done in OSPF and BGP, this command checks the routes destination network against the configured access lists.